 Improving your diet by adding things instead of taking them away sounds amazing, doesn’t it?
-Well, that’s exactly how Dr Greger’s daily dozen worked for me!
+Well, that’s exactly how Dr. Greger’s daily dozen worked for me!
 You could say, it is a gamified way of living healthy and eating well.
-But first let’s start with some background information for you.

 Disclosure: Some of the links below are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.

 Notice how there are no meat, cheese or eggs on the list.
-Dr. Greger’s list ist completely plant-based.
+Dr. Greger’s list is completely plant-based.
 This doesn’t mean you have to go vegan to follow it.
-It simply invites you to prioritize the foods on the list and then add whatever you like.
+It simply invites you to prioritise the foods on the list and then add whatever you like.